mk1859/single_seed/README.md

 ## *dog1-4* vs Col-0 seed pool DEGs

 We sequenced mRNAs isolated from pools of dry seeds to elucidate the role of DOG1 in the establishment of gene expression patterns.
-We identified DEGs using DESeq2 (REF).
+We identified DEGs using DESeq2.
 ``` R
 # metadata
 col_data <- data.frame (library = colnames(data_dry_dog1),